 The Kotokoli live in the West African countries of Togo, Ghana and Benin.
 In Togo, they are concentrated in towns such as Sokode, which is located along one of Togo's ancient caravan routes.
-The settlement was given the name Sokode, which means "to close," because the town was frequently isolated by barriers built by tribal groups trying to control the caravan trade.
-The Kotokoli emigrated from what is now Burkina Faso into the Sokode region during the 1600's and 1700's.
+The settlement was given the name Sokode, which means "too close," because the town was frequently isolated by barriers built by tribal groups trying to control the caravan trade.
+The Kotokoli emigrated from what is now Burkina Faso into the Sokode region during the 1600s and 1700s.
 They arrived as a confederation of Gurma chiefdoms.
 Even today, the Kotokoli chief, or Uro, still resides in Sokode.

 In time, the Kotokoli developed a reputation for sharp and perhaps underhanded dealings in trade.
 The local merchants became annoyed and began calling them koto kolim, which means "they give and take back again."
 Eventually, the group became known as the Kotokoli.
 They are more properly known, however, as the Tem or Temba, because they speak Tem, a Niger-Congo language.

 Kotokolis are growing in numbers and in their social, economic and political impact.
 There is a Kotokoli Paramountcy (the seat of the high chief) in Ghana.
 Recently, the paramount chief appointed his national chief, Alhaji Salifu Haruna, with the high title of Wuro-Iso, whose court sits in Madina, Accra.